Stellantis/api-standards/README.md

 * **Web Hooks** : force the consumer to implement web hooks to retrieve the operation's response.
 While this solution is ideal, consumer might not always support it.

 ## Asynchronism Patterns

+In use cases where asynchronism is necessary, APIs MUST employ the following pattern :

 **For `POST` requests :**